substrate-system/bab-rs/README.md

 ## bump the version and publish

-`Cargo.tonl` is the source of truth for the version, because this is primarily a rust package.
+`Cargo.toml` is the source of truth for the version, because this is primarily a rust package.

 ### Bump the version